PX4/PX4-Devguide/en/simulation/gazebo.md

 ## Set World Location {#set_world_location}

-By default, a world is loaded at the current vehicle location.
+The vehicle gets spawned into the origin of the world model at some simulated GPS location.

-If using a world that simulates a real location, this can result in a mismatch between what is displayed from the vehicle camera and the what is shown on the ground station map.
+If using a world that recreates a real location (e.g. a particular airport) this can result in a very obvious mismatch between what is displayed in the simulated world, and what is shown on the ground station map.
-To overcome this problem you can set the location of the world as shown in this section.
+To overcome this problem you can set the location of the world origin to the GPS co-ordinates where it would be in "real life".

-> **Note** You can also set a [Custom Takeoff Location](#custom_takeoff_location) that matches the real-world location of the map.
+> **Note** You can also set a [Custom Takeoff Location](#custom_takeoff_location) that does the same thing.
-  However adding the location to the map is easier (and can still be over-ridden if needed).
+  However adding the location to the map is easier (and can still be over-ridden by setting a custom location if needed).

 The location of the world is defined in the **.world** file by specifying the location of the origin using the `spherical_coordinates` tag.
 The latitude, longitude, elevation must all be specified (for this to be a valid).